The office mareike gast is an office for industrial design with a special focus on new materials and technologies.

 by Björk Gunnbjörnsdóttir, Ágústa Sveinsdóttir and Thelma Hrund Benediktsdóttir

 Organic electronics, being one of the most promising fields in material and technology research, are especially interesting for industrial designers since their new possibilities will not just change the products but also their handling, interaction and service completely.
-In Saxony and Saxony-Anhalt, where Halle is located, great research activities in the field of organic electronics are taking place.
-Visiting several companies and institutes around Halle was the starting point of this project.

 Having gained an insight in the current developments but also in the developments to be expected within the next years, the students were asked to develop and design ultra-lightweight, energy-autarkic, mobile and forward-looking products which make use of printed, organic electronics in their broadest sense.